Eleven countries in Epcot – all about the Epcot World Showcase, including snacks, restaurants, attractions, and more.

 Next, you’ll find the China pavilion, where you can meet Mulan.
 There are also two Chinese restaurants – a table service restaurant (Nine Dragons) and a quick service restaurant (Lotus Blossom Cafe).
 I love to get tea at the Joy of Tea kiosk located near the water.
 You can also explore Chinese culture by watching the Reflections of China 14-minute movie, as well as watching a show by the Jeweled Dragon Acrobats.
 There are also some shops where you can find authentic merchandise.

 Every month is October at the Germany pavilion.
 Grab a beer and/or pretzel at one of the kiosks.
-Experience an authentic Oktoberfest at Biergarten, where you can have a delicious meal and see German entertainment.
+Experience an authentic Oktoberfest at Biergarten, where you can have a delicious German buffet meal and see German entertainment.
 Looking for a quicker experience?
-Sommerfest is quick service restaurant offering traditional cuisine.
+Sommerfest is quick service restaurant offering traditional German cuisine.

 There are also some merchandise shops selling German collectibles and other merchandise, as well as Karamell-Küche, which offers delicious caramel treats that are made right there.
 Want to see Snow White?
 She’s available for a meet and greet right outside the pavilion.